-(2) Alternative performance measure definitions and illustrations can be found on pages 84 to 87.
+(2) Alternative performance measure definitions and illustrations can be found in the glossary section of this report.

 (3) The company's shares went ex-dividend on 30 September 2021.
 The FY21 year end discount to NAV and the 5 year average discount to NAV is a function of the year end ex-dividend NAV of 97.89 pence per share and the year end share price.